kawilliams/CAAI-faces/Faces-README.md

 # Faces README
-The original code is in my Github repository.
-The code has been modified for the Wix.com version.
+The original code is in my [Github](https://github.com/kawilliams/CAAI-faces) repository.
+The code has been modified for the Wix.com version ([caaifaces.org](https://caaifaces.org) is the site, [wix.com](https://wix.com) is where you edit).
+In the Github repo, all 3 visualizations are in the same webpage (`templates/booth-faces.html`) and each visualization has its own Javascript file (`static/js/compare-faces.js`, etc.).

 ## Github repository instructions